selabs-ur1/VV-ISTIC-TP1/sujet.md

     Testing is mandatory for such sensitive system.
 As it will be deployed on every devices, for every users.
     The implementation must be fast and 'leakless'.

+5. A model checker, as Isabelle, ensures that certain properties (`theorem`s) is true across the code base; They are mathematically demonstrated.

+    [The mechanized specification](https://www.cl.cam.ac.uk/~caw77/papers/mechanising-and-verifying-the-webassembly-specification.pdf) helped improve the original formal specification of the language.
+    > this proof has exposed several issues with the official WebAssembly specification

+    It also derived proofs of soundness.

+    The author verified the specification and provided verified implementations of a type checker and interpreter.

+    Any implementation can introduce bugs, independently of the specification.